FilipVojtech/FamilyBoard/README.md

 # FamilyBoard
 Online Family Board
 Family Board is an multi-platform app primarily for phones.
 App is being synced with a server so your data is accesible virtually anywhere.

+## Why this?
+This is my semi-annual work.
+It's a school project.
+Assignment:
+   Create a JavaScript app with minimum of 800 lines

+My goal was to learn a new JS framework.
+In the end I choose React Native.

 ### How to run this app
 This is a React Native app